 Floss flower seeds can be bought online.

-They go well with other flowering and edible plants, especially if you have a vegetable garden because they are known to ward off cabbage worms, slugs, and aphids.
+They go well with other flowering and edible plants, especially if you have a vegetable garden, because they are known to ward off cabbage worms, slugs, and aphids.

-This was proven by a study conducted in Africa back in the early 2000s where Lantana plants were placed outside 90 houses.
-The study revealed that the presence of the Lantana plant reduced the mosquito infestation by an average of 50%.
+This was proven by a study conducted in Africa in the early 2000s where Lantana plants were placed outside 90 houses.
+The study revealed that the presence of the Lantana plant reduced mosquito infestation by an average of 50%.

-This plant can survive both hot and cold weather, may it be warm, humid temperatures or the winter frost.
+This plant can survive both hot and cold weather, may it be warm, humid temperatures, or the winter frost.
 They are low maintenance and come in multiple color variations.